yge58/caffe2-opencv-ndkcamera/README.md

 # I have seen other apps running caffe, why redo it, what is the difference?
 <1> Integrate ndk camera with opencv and caffe2 in cpp.

-<2> achieve better real-time performance in cpp.
+<2> try to gain better real-time performance in cpp.

 <3> try to minimize jni call between java and cpp.